 The write buffer (WB) holds data for storage to memory until the bus controller can act on it.
 The WB is eight entries deep, where each entry holds 16 bytes.
-The WB is constantly enabled and accepts data from the Intel XScale® processor, D-cache, or mini-data cache.
+The WB is constantly enabled and accepts data from the core, D-cache, or mini-data cache.